Apteco/py-apteco/docs/source/tutorials/tutorial_07.rst

     >>> either_of_two_pairs = (student & smiths) | (high_earner & under_21)

-The ``&`` operator 'binds' more tightly than the ``|`` operator, so this selection would resolve in the same way even if the parentheses were omitted, but including them makes the logic easier to read and enables the programmer to communicate their intent.
+The ``&`` operator 'binds' more tightly than the ``|`` operator, so this selection would resolve in the same way even if the parentheses were omitted.
+But including them makes the logic easier to read and enables you to communicate your intent to anyone else reading your code.

 Determining the resolve table
 =============================